xdividr/dreamcloud-docs/styleguide.rst

 Can I use an ampersand (&) in a sentence?
 *****************************************

-Generally speaking, we prefer you spell out "and" and not use an ampersand in a heading or sentence to replace it.
-Using an ampersand (and other symbols) presents an overly casual and informal tone, which we try to avoid in technical documentation.
+Generally speaking, spell out "and" and do not use an ampersand in a heading or sentence to replace it.
+Using an ampersand (and other symbols) presents an overly casual and informal tone, which you should try avoid in technical documentation.

 There are exceptions—such as AT&T, R&D, Smith & Wesson, and especially if it
 appears in a command (leave it alone!)—but as much as possible, do not use the